minaburo/archi/lpwan-architecture.md

 # SCHC Data Model

-A SCHC instance, summarized in the {{Fig-Glob-Arch1}}, implies C/D and/or F/R present in both end and that both ends are provisionned with the same set of rules.
+A SCHC instance, summarized in the {{Fig-Glob-Arch1}}, implies C/D and/or F/R present in both end and that both ends are provisioned with the same set of rules.

 ~~~~
        (-------)                                (-------)